edutjie/pbp-assignment-2/todolist/README-5.md

 - etc

 ## This assignment implementation
 I used tailwind css framework for this assignment because it makes styling easier since we just have to add classes that are implemented by tailwind in the element's class.
-For more information about the classes visi https://tailwindcss.com/.
+For more information about the classes visit https://tailwindcss.com/.
 Before we can use tailwind's classes, we have to add `<script src="https://cdn.tailwindcss.com"></script>` in our `base.html` header.

 After I have implemented all styling to the pages, I made it responsive using the media queries breakpoint from tailwind (`sm:`, `md:`, `lg:`, `xl:`, and `2xl:`) infront of the classes.
 For example, `flex-col md:flex-row` to make it `flex-row` when the our website width reaches the `md:` breakpoint and `flex-col` for anything below the md breakpoint.
 For more information of the breakpoints, visit https://tailwindcss.com/docs/responsive-design.

+To implement bonus, just add `hover:` infront of the classes inside your elements' class that you want to give hover functionality.
+For example, `hover:scale-105` to make your element larger by 5% when your moouse hovering the element and add `transition-all` to make the hovering transition smooth.
+For more information about hover states, visit https://tailwindcss.com/docs/hover-focus-and-other-states.